lm-sys/FastChat/docs/model_support.md

 ## API-Based Models
 To support an API-based model, consider learning from the existing OpenAI example.
 If the model is compatible with OpenAI APIs, then a configuration file is all that's needed without any additional code.
 For custom protocols, implementation of a streaming generator in [fastchat/serve/api_provider.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/api_provider.py) is required, following the provided examples.
-Currently, FastChat is compatible with OpenAI, Anthropic, Google Vertex AI, Mistral, Nvidia NGC, YandexGPT and Reka.
+Currently, FastChat is compatible with OpenAI, Anthropic, Google Vertex AI, Mistral, Nvidia NGC, YandexGPT, Reka, and JAB.

 ### Steps to Launch a WebUI with an API Model
 1. Specify the endpoint information in a JSON configuration file.
 For instance, create a file named `api_endpoints.json`: